TCCPP/wheatley/wiki-articles/template-argument-deduction.md

 ```

 ## Deduction
-In the first two calls to `print`, no template argument is provided.
-Since `print`
+In the first two calls to `print`, no template argument is explicitly specified.
-takes a parameter of type `T`, the compiler can match `T` to the type of
+Since `print` takes a parameter of type `T`, the compiler can deduce `T` from the type of
 the provided arguments: `int` for `42`, and `const char*` for `"Hello"`.

-The third call inhibits deduction by imposing `T`.
-A `std::string` is constructed
+The third call inhibits deduction by explicitly specifying `T`.
-from `"Hi"`, and a copy of it is passed to the function.
+A `std::string` is constructed from `"Hi"` and passed to the function.

 The compiler cannot always deduce template parameters, for example when they
 appear only in the return type of a function: